QubesOS/qubes-doc/user/reference/glossary.rst

          :width: 24px
          :align: left

-      Any :term:`qube` that provides its root filesystem to other qube(s).
-A qube that is borrowing a template's root filesystem is known as an :term:`app qube` and is said to be "based on" the template.
+      Any :term:`qube` that provides its root file system to other qube(s).
+A qube that is borrowing a template's root file system is known as an :term:`app qube` and is said to be "based on" the template.
 Templates are intended for installing and updating software applications, but not for running them.

       See :doc:`/user/templates/templates`.